Crime Prevention and Safety Tips

 Motor Vehicle Theft

 Always lock your vehicle and use a club-like device to lock the steering wheel.
 Equip your vehicle with an alarm system that includes a flashing LED that can be seen from outside the vehicle.
 This, at least, puts the amateur vehicle thief on notice that taking the vehicle may not be worth the hassle.
 Arrive early and park smart.
 That is, park in an area with a high concentration of foot traffic or with people present.
-Or, if you park at night, park nearest to the best lighting.
+Or, if you park at night, park closer to areas that have the best lighting, with good visability.

 Consider adding a vehicle anti-theft system to your vehicle such as Lo Jack or one that works with a global positioning system.
 Each system allows the vehicle, if stolen, to be tracked by the police for a speedy recovery.
 Also, be informed.
 Check with your insurance company to see what makes and models are the most often stolen.